 During the 17th century, the black plague (black mold) had ravaged France.
 A group of bandits known as the four thieves were said to be robbing the sick and the dead.
 These thieves did not get sick from the plague because they had protected themselves with a special all natural herbal blend of garlic, wormwood, and vinegar that protected them against the deadly black plague.

-In modern medicine, Louis Pasteur studied the antibacterial action of garlic in 1858(1), and the fabulous antifingal properties of garlic was first established in 1936 by Schmidt and Marquardt (Lemar et al., 2002).
+In modern medicine, Louis Pasteur studied the antibacterial action of garlic in 1858(1), and the fabulous antifungal properties of garlic were first established in 1936 by Schmidt and Marquardt (Lemar et al., 2002).
 It was also used in World War I and World War II by military physicians to prevent gangrene.
 In Russia, it is known by some as the “Russian penicillin.”

 Garlic is an incredible natural treatment to fight against fungal infections.
 For example, there are several studies that show garlic gel applied to the skin may treat various fungal infections such as ringworm, jock itch, and athlete’s foot.
 There are also studies that show that eating garlic regularly may help protect against cancer, help prevent heart disease, high cholesterol, high blood pressure, kill parasites, treat acne and it can boost the immune system.